djrobinson/nextjs-ui-kits/README.md

 ### Others Analyzed (and why they didn't make the cut)

 - [Mantine](https://mantine.dev/) - full featured development toolkit that includes prebuilt components and utility react hooks that speeds up development.
-  - Loved this one, but its compound components [don't work with SSR](https://mantine.dev/guides/next/#compound-components-in-server-components) and it's not tailwindcss based so it has it's own theming approach, so it barely misses the cut.
+  - Loved this one, but its compound components [don't work with SSR](https://mantine.dev/guides/next/#compound-components-in-server-components) and it's not tailwindcss based so it has it's own theming approach, so it barely misses the cut
 - [Radix UI](https://www.radix-ui.com/) - Set of low level component library primitives and theming that enable teams to build their own component libraries.
 Has easy tailwindcss integration
   - Shadcn/UI uses radix primitives under the hood and is significantly more feature rich.
 Unless there's something specific about Shadcn/UI you want to override, there's nothing that would make me choose Radix over Shadcn/UI
 - [Catalyst](https://tailwindcss.com/blog/introducing-catalyst) - Built by the Tailwind folks, similar design philosophy to Shadcn where it's a "dissappearing UI kit" that lives alongside your code and you edit directly.